 7. Lego Society – University of Nottingham

-Time to let your inner child back out at Nottingham University’s Lego Society.
-The group run Lego building competitions, and have a vast collection of Lego sets, editions, and games that you can play with and build at your leisure.
+Alternatively, why not let your inner child back out at Nottingham University’s Lego Society?
+The group run Lego building competitions.
+Plus they have a vast collection of Lego sets, editions, and games that you can play with and build at your leisure.

-Whether you have an ‘unhealthy’ obsession with the toy, or you just want something to keep yourself busy with, the Lego society meet each week for two hours of pure Lego discussion, and Lego construction of course.
+Perhaps you have an ‘unhealthy’ obsession with the toy, or you just want something to keep yourself busy.
+The Lego society meets each week for two hours of pure Lego discussion, and a Lego construction course.

 8. Nerf Society – University of Bristol

-Bristol’s Nerf Society brings its members different NERF games each week, such as fighting another team, pretending to battle zombies, or duelling each other in pairs.
+Equally important on our list of the weirdest university societies in the UK is Bristol’s Nerf Society.
+The group brings its members different NERF games each week, such as fighting another team, pretending to battle zombies, or duelling each other in pairs.

-Equipped with ’50 blasters’, the society encourages people to bring just themselves and an attitude for lots of fun.
+Equipped with ’50 blasters’, this society encourages people to bring just themselves and an attitude for lots of fun.

-Active in 2019, Bristol’s Ginger Appreciation Society (shockingly) appreciates the world’s resident redheads whilst actively participating in speed-dating events, parties, and bar-crawls.
+Up next on our list is a society in Bristol.
+Active in 2019, Bristol’s Ginger Appreciation Society (shockingly) appreciates the world’s resident redheads whilst actively participating in speed-dating events, parties, and bar crawls.

-The society accepts members regardless of their position on the ginger spectrum; the only conditions are that you must be a redhead or, an appreciator of the redheads (for the non-redheads, don’t worry… they have wigs).
+They accept members regardless of their position on the ginger spectrum.
+The only conditions are that you must be a redhead or, an appreciator of the redheads (for the non-redheads, don’t worry… they have wigs).

 10. Shrek Society – Glasgow University

-Their Facebook group category is ‘Sex Therapist’, they are ‘dedicated to upholding the wider cultural impact of the Shrek cinematic universe’, is there anything the Shrek Society cannot do?
+Lastly, is what has to be one of the weirdest university societies in the UK.
+Their Facebook group category is ‘Sex Therapist’.
+However, they are ‘dedicated to upholding the wider cultural impact of the Shrek cinematic universe’.’
+Is there anything the Shrek Society cannot do?

-Running events such as a Shrek-themed scavenger hunt, a Shrek pub quiz and the ‘ShrekSoc Study Session’, it is pleasing to see that one can participate in drinking socials, academic meetups and pursue their love for Shrek, all at the same time.
+The society runs events such as a Shrek-themed scavenger hunt, a Shrek pub quiz and the ‘ShrekSoc Study Session’.
+It is pleasing to see that one can participate in drinking socials, academic meetups and pursue their love for Shrek, all at the same time.
 These society members have some serious ‘layers’ to them.